ShishirPatil/gorilla/berkeley-function-call-leaderboard/README.md

 ## Changelog
-* [May 6, 2024] [#412](https://github.com/ShishirPatil/gorilla/pull/412): Bug fix in dataset.
+* [May 6, 2024] [#412](https://github.com/ShishirPatil/gorilla/pull/412): Bug fix in evaluation dataset for AST categories.
+This includes updates to both prompts and function docs.
 * [April 28, 2024] [#397](https://github.com/ShishirPatil/gorilla/pull/397): Add new model `snowflake/arctic` to the leaderboard.
 Note that there are multiple ways to inference the model, and we choose to do it via Nvidia API catalog.
 * [April 27, 2024] [#390](https://github.com/ShishirPatil/gorilla/pull/390): Bug fix in cost and latency calculation for open-source models, which are now all calculated when serving the model with [vLLM](https://github.com/vllm-project/vllm) using 8 V100 GPUs for consistency. $$\text{Cost} = \text{Latency per 1000 function call} * (\text{8xV100 azure-pay-as-you-go-price per hour / 3600})$$
 * [April 25, 2024] [#386](https://github.com/ShishirPatil/gorilla/pull/386): Add 5 new models to the leaderboard: `meta-llama/Meta-Llama-3-8B-Instruct`, `meta-llama/Meta-Llama-3-70B-Instruct`, `gemini-1.5-pro-preview-0409`, `command-r-plus`, `command-r-plus-FC`.
 * [April 19, 2024] [#377](https://github.com/ShishirPatil/gorilla/pull/377):
     - Bug fix for the evaluation dataset in the executable test categories.
 This includes updates to both prompts and function docs.
     - The `evaluation_result` field has been removed to accommodate the variability in API execution results across different evaluation runs.
 Instead, a human-verified `ground_truth` is now included for the executable test categories.
 During each evaluation run, `evaluation_result` is generated anew using the `ground_truth`, and then compared against the model output.
     - A stricter metric has been adopted when using the `structural_match` (aka. type match) evaluation criteria ---- For `list` results, the lengths are compared; for `dict` results, the keys are matched.
 This is to account for the fast-changing nature of some of the real-time API results while ensuring the evaluation remains meaningful.
     - Added another evaluation criteria `real_time_match` for the executable category, which is a looser form of `exact_match` specifically for numerical execution results.
 The execution result must be within a certain percentage threshold (20%) from the expected result to accommodate the live updates of API responses.
 User can change this threshold value in `eval_checker_constant.py`.